whinis/touchkio-grocy/README.md

 </div></details>

 ## Issues
+Please have a look into the [hardware](https://github.com/leukipp/touchkio/blob/main/HARDWARE.md) documentation if you ran into any issues.

+- Depending on the display hardware you are using, some features of the MQTT integration may not fully work (e.g. display brightness control).
+  - This is especially common when using X11 instead of Wayland (default on Raspberry Pi OS).
 - You can use Raspberry Pi's build-in screen blanking functionality, however, if the screen is turned on through Home Assistant after being automatically turned off, it will remain on indefinitely.
-  - It's recommended to either use the built-in screen blanking feature or implement a Home Assistant automation (e.g., presence detection) to manage the screen status.
+  - It's recommended to either use the built-in screen blanking feature or implement a Home Assistant automation (e.g. presence detection) to manage the screen status.
 - Hyperlinks that redirect the browser away from the main window are intentionally disabled.
   - This decision was made to maintain a clean design, as navigation buttons to move back and forth between different sites were not included.
 - On the Raspberry Pi terminal you may see some *ERROR:gbm_wrapper.cc* messages.